TABLE OF CONTENTS

 When to use expressions on Gateways

-Expressions on gateways can be used to evaluate form data and choose different process paths depending on the form input, this can automate decision making and streamline the process.
+Expressions on gateways can be used to evaluate form data and choose different process paths.
+Depending on the form input, expressions can automate decision making and streamline the process.

 Use Subprocess End State to Configure Gateways